learn-co-curriculum/ruby-oo-advanced-class-methods-introduction/README.md

 # Introduction to Advanced Class Methods in Ruby

-We've learn about building complex class objects, the `self` keyword, and class variables and methods.
+We've learned about building complex class objects, the `self` keyword, and class variables and methods.
 We'll continue to expand on building out classes by introducing these concepts: